-We are all aware that if every individual and business, i.e. industry, were to reduce the levels of energy we consume, then this would significantly slow down global warming and provide environmental – and economic benefits.
-By gradually phasing out conventional energy sources and switching to renewable energy and implementing more efficient, climate-neutral production processes, industries can considerably reduce their carbon footprint and increase efficiency overall.
+We are all aware that if every individual and business, i.e. industry, were to reduce the levels of energy we consume, this would significantly slow down global warming and provide environmental and economic benefits.
+By gradually phasing out conventional energy sources, switching to renewable energy and implementing more efficient, climate-neutral production processes, industries can considerably reduce their carbon footprint and increase efficiency overall.
 When it comes to heating, cooling and water use, businesses are already implementing solutions:

-Yet reducing industrial heat demand is still possible by taking operational measures such as avoiding and making use of waste heat.
+Yet reducing industrial heat demand is still possible by taking operational measures.
 Primary heat demand can be reduced by optimizing processes to prevent heat loss (e.g. with improved insulation and heat recovery).
 “Unavoidable” waste heat can be reused for preheating processes, to heat premises and water, and can be made available to external parties (i.e. by feeding it into local heating networks).

 - Refrigeration: Industrial cooling is responsible for 10-15% of all greenhouse gas emissions.
 For many years, industry relied on synthetic refrigerants like CFCs, HCFCs and HFCs, which were classed as big climate killers and subsequently prohibited.
-Today, the market offers a huge range of more efficient, state-of-the-art industrial chillers (e.g. fluid chillers) eith natural refrigerants such as air and water, which can greatly minimize environmental impacts.
-However, the ROI has to be evaluated in advance.
-Further measures that industries can take are proper maintenance and operational improvements (having timed defrost cycles, automatic doors, ensuring seals are maintained, etc.) which can also contribute greatly towards lower energy consumption in cooling processes.
+Today, the market offers a huge range of more efficient, state-of-the-art industrial chillers (e.g. fluid chillers) with natural refrigerants such as air and water, which can greatly minimize environmental impacts.
+However, the ROI has to be calculated in advance.
+Further measures include proper maintenance and operational improvements (having timed defrost cycles, automatic doors, ensuring seals are maintained, etc.) which can also contribute greatly towards lower energy consumption in cooling processes.

 - Water: Efficient water use can provide both environmental as well as economic gains.
-It naturally leads to less water pollution, hence improved quality of water and protects freshwater resources.
-Saving water also means saving costs on electricity, gas, chemicals and wastewater disposal.
+It naturally leads to less water pollution, hence improved quality of water, and protects freshwater resources.
+Lower water consumption also means saving costs on electricity, gas, chemicals and wastewater disposal.